Frequently Asked Questions

 • A DCP (Digital Cinema Package) is the industry standard file format for playback of high quality digital film content in cinemas

 • If you are planning on screening your film or content in a cinema or entering into film festivals, then yes.
-Most cinemas require a DCP, and while some may have capacity to run content off a laptop, USB, Blu-Ray or DVD, DCPs always offer the best sound and picture quality.
+Cinemas most often use DCP exclusively, and while some may have capacity to run content off a laptop, USB, Blu-Ray or DVD, DCPs always offer the best sound and picture quality.

-• There are many great open-source software options to create a DCP for free, but it is an involved process with multiple steps that can easily go wrong.
-There is also no way of reliably verifying or testing content without the proper software, knowledge, or equipment.
+• There are many ways you can create a DCP for free, but it is an involved process with multiple crucial steps that can easily go wrong.
+There is also no way of reliably verifying or testing content without the proper tools, specialist knowledge, or equipment.
 Most venues and festivals also have strict QC tests which result in DCPs made by hobbyists being rejected, even if they are made correctly.

-The cost of having a DCP created professionally is low compared to the time-consuming process of DIY.
+The cost of having a DCP created professionally is low compared to the time-consuming process of DIY, and there should be no compromise on quality when it comes to film presentation.

-We will always recommend creating a DCP with us or another reputable Australian facility such as JORR, PostLab, Deluxe, or SilverTrak.
-This is because we use licensed tools which automatically flag our DCPs as compatible with all DCI compliant equipment during any testing or verification processes distributors or festivals may choose to run.
+We will always recommend creating a DCP with us or another reputable facility such as JORR, PostLab, Deluxe, or SilverTrak.
+As well as the fact we all use licensed tools which automatically flag our DCPs as compatible with all DCI compliant equipment during any testing or verification processes distributors or festivals may choose to run, professional mastering facilities also come with a wealth of experience they can draw on from years spent troubleshooting and working directly with the venues & projectionists to ensure a smooth delivery process in rare cases where things have gone wrong.

-• We believe we offer one of the best end-to-end solutions for DCP creation at an accessible price-point.
-We also go above and beyond with our delivery & format options and exceptionally fast turnaround times, rivalling industry-leading facilities.
+We believe we offer one of the best end-to-end solutions for DCP creation at an accessible price-point.
+We also go above and beyond with our delivery & format options and exceptionally fast turnaround times that rival industry-leading facilities.

 The vast majority of our customers use us exclusively, and we’re trusted by independent filmmakers and production companies alike.
-We are also highly experienced having delivered content to all sorts of venues in over 10 different countries, with a 100% success rate, and not one failure or error occurring on our DCPs or delivery drives - which is a record we’re very proud of.
+We also come highly experienced having delivered content to all sorts of venues in over 10 different countries, and not one failure or error occurring on our DCPs or delivery drives - which is a record we’re very proud of.

-• Pricing for DCP creation varies based on the content duration and requirements, but our pricing is competitive, and can be viewed in our rate card available on the previous page.
+• Starting at $250AUD, our pricing is competitive and can be viewed in our rate card available on the previous page.
 Please contact us for a quote.

 • Once we receive the master of your film, we will prep it for the DCP, add any captions, and split the content into reels if required.
 After a technical QC on a calibrated display, the film is then accurately converted into the DCI XYZ colourspace as a 12-bit JPEG-2000 image sequence.